#7 ONE PLAYLIST IS ALL I NEED

 That’s exactly how many hours that casting directors and major film directors are spending watching your unsolicited tapes hurled at them from desperate talent reps.

 And as to where do international recording stars come from?
 Justin Timberlake, Christina Aquilera, Miley Cyrus - I think you’ll find that the genesis of their stardom is some kind of international success between the ages of 10-20 from the Disney child superstar umbrella corporation.
 They are NAMES.
+And that's the reason you listen to them.
+Not because they are inherently more talented than other singers.

-When I was most active as a musician, I lived in San Diego and was familiar with a number of female songwriters who were all part of a songwriters circle in the local music scene.
-One day, as legend goes, an Atlantic records A&R person happened to walk into a coffee shop where Jewel was playing and within a few years she skyrocketed to stardom.
+When I was most active as a musician, I lived in San Diego and was familiar with a number of female songwriters who were all part of a songwriters' circle in the local music scene.
+One day, as legend goes, an Atlantic records A&R person happened to walk into a coffee shop where Jewel was playing and within a few years she had skyrocketed to stardom.

-Personally, my favorite songwriter from that scene is Joy Eden Harrison.
+Personally, my favorite songwriter from that scene/era is Joy Eden Harrison.
 I haven’t spoken with her in awhile but the last I heard she was in the Chicago area working as a school teacher.

 If you only have time to listen to one song today, it oughta be “Where have you gone Jimmy Dean?” - a favorite of mine from that era now available for streaming on Spotify.